Command Reference

 Connect Google Drive when using custom password mode.

-Add Amazon S3 (with key file):
+Add Amazon S3 (scripted setup):

-filefortress --key-file ~/filefortress.key remotes add s3 --access-key AKIA... --secret-key secret... --bucket my-bucket
+filefortress --key-file ~/filefortress.key remotes add s3 --non-interactive --access-key AKIA... --secret-key secret... --bucket my-bucket

 List all connected storage: